Whatsapp Icon

 • Art and Craft:

-Creative activities like painting, knitting, or scrapbooking can serve as a wonderful outlet for expressing emotions and reduce stress.
+Creative activities like painting, knitting, or scrapbooking can serve as a wonderful outlet for expressing emotions and reducing stress.
 These activities can also be a pleasant way to pass time during recovery.

 Always consult with your healthcare provider before starting any new exercise or activity.
 They can offer guidance tailored to your specific health condition and recovery stage.